Treatment Success Rates

 - Conditions where we observed negative outcomes

-While our initial results with therapy were several times better than surgery, we continued to improve upon them over the years, as we modified our therapy, introduced a home maintenance program, and screened better for patients we felt would not benefit.
+While our initial results with therapy were several times better than surgery, we continued to improve upon them over the years, as we modified our therapy, introduced a home maintenance program, and screened better for patients we felt would not benefit our treatment.

 Dataset #2 – Published Results

-Repeat surgeries up to 35 months after therapy: As our inquiries became more scientific, we created and published a validated test to get a broader view of our results.
-This test gave more definitive scientific results, which were published in the medical textbook “Intussception and Bowel Obstruction” (Rice & King, 2015).
+As our inquiries became more scientific, we created and published a validated test to get a broader view of our results.
+This test gave more definitive scientific results, which were published in the medical textbook “Intussusception and Bowel Obstruction” (Rice & King, 2015).
 This Dataset showed a 3% return for surgery in bowel obstruction patients up to 35 months (mean 19 months) after therapy.
 Based on medical literature, the expected rate for return surgery would have been 30% – ten times our number.

 Conclusion: A Chance to Avoid Surgery